 I love showing women farmers in Nigeria the benefits of growing food organically and motivating school girls to pursue organic farming as a worthy career.

-There is no shame in farming, there is only shame in biting the hand that feeds you.
-Farmers for a long time have been looked down upon and yet they are an essential group.
-Constantly working hard to provide food to sustain life on earth.
+There is no shame in farming, only in biting the hand that feeds you.
+Farmers have long been looked down upon, yet they are an indispensable group who constantly work hard to provide food that sustains us.

-Women farmers especially in my community have been ignored and their concerns dismissed.
+Women farmers, especially in my community, were ignored and their concerns dismissed.
 I did not like this attitude and wanted to change it.
-It was not until I ventured more into organic farming that I became more respectful of nature, but also myself and those around me.
+It was only when I ventured further into organic farming that I became more respectful of nature, myself and those around me.

-It is with this refreshed attitude that I partook in an intensive training course on organic farming organised by Association of Organic Agriculture Practitioners (NOAN), that made me a certified trainer.
-I started to mentor young girls and women in Nigeria on organic farming and how to make a livelihood from it.
+With this refreshed attitude, I attended an intensive training course on organic farming organised by the Nigerian Organic Agriculture Network (NOAN), which made me a certified trainer.
+I started teaching young girls and women in Nigeria about organic farming and how to make a living from it.
 Little did I know that this work would become my passion.

-As a young child, I watched my parents farm daily to provide for the family.
-In my community, there are a lot of stories of disparities and inequalities in farming.
-I knew it was possible to be a successful farmer and improve one’s livelihood in the process.
-However, I was not sure how that would happen.
+As a child, I watched my parents farm every day to provide for the family.
+In my community, there are many stories of disparities and inequalities in farming.
+I knew it was possible to be a successful farmer and improve your livelihood, but I was not sure how to do it.

-In fact, it was these stories that urged me to pursue a Masters in Economics and Management of Rural Development as a major at the University of Manchester.
-Through this, I opened my eyes to the extreme social issues affecting the world today.
-These issues inspired me to want to be in the forefront of combating these problems.
-This is what led me to starting the People Environment and Sustainability (PEAS) Foundation.
+In fact, it was these stories that led me to pursue a Master degree in Economics and Management of Rural Development at the University of Manchester.
+It opened my eyes to the extreme social issues affecting the world today.
+These issues inspired me to want to be at the forefront of tackling them.
+This is what led me to found the People Environment and Sustainability (PEAS) Foundation.

-PEAS Foundation works with indigenous and rural communities to design and implement initiatives that conserve the natural biological diversity of Nigeria’s forested regions, while improving the livelihoods and wellbeing of thousands of the country’s rural poor.
+PEAS Foundation works with indigenous and rural communities to design and implement initiatives that conserve the natural biodiversity of Nigeria’s forested regions while improving the livelihoods and well-being of thousands of the country’s rural poor.

 We empower women to transform and secure their rights and livelihoods.
 We encourage tree planting and the use of organic practices in the community.
-In so doing, we promote self-sufficiency and secure livelihoods while conserving the indigenous ecosystem and promoting biodiversity.
+In this way, we promote self-sufficiency and secure livelihoods, while preserving the indigenous ecosystem and promoting biodiversity.

 The vital role of women in Society